DominicMachado/DominicMachado.github.io/docs/latn-199-f20/handout-3.md

 ## Nominative
 &nbsp;
 The nominative case is used to provide more information about the subject of a finite verb.
-There are two main usages of the nominative case in Latin:
+There are two main usages of the nominative case in Latin.

-- It can be used to specify the **subject** of a finite verb
+1. It can be used to specify the **subject** of a finite verb:
  - **Caesar** Rhenum transire decreverat (Caesar had decided to cross the Rhine).

-- It can be used predicatively (the so-called **predicate nominative**) to in conjunction with a linking verb to define the subject
+2. It can be used predicatively (the so-called **predicate nominative**) to in conjunction with a linking verb to define the subject:
  - Caesar **magnus dux** erat (Caesar was a great leader).

 ***